philippfrenzel/yiidhtmlx/README.md

 );
 ```

-The clientOptions->parent must be the same as the options->id !
+* The clientOptions->parent must be the same as the options->id !
-The skin is currently default to dhx_terrace.
+* The skin is currently default to dhx_terrace.
-For a complete list of clientOptions check out the dhtmlx.com webpage
+* For a complete list of clientOptions check out the dhtmlx.com webpage
+* While you set auto_height to false, you need to add in options->style:"height:400px"